 Validation: this is the third and final operational stage of QAC.
 Using unambiguous evidence, it signs off the Test Project's functionality and fitness for purpose.
-Therefore, the Test Project must be accompanied by proof of function, construction, or completion in a time frame appropriate to the skill competition (Evidence may be, for example, a photograph of a project completed according to the Test Project within material, equipment, knowledge, and time constraints).
+Therefore, the Test Project must be accompanied by proof of function, construction, or completion by C-2 months.
+(Evidence may be, for example, a photograph of a project completed according to the Test Project within material, equipment, knowledge, and time constraints.)